-Structure of Informa ntion Meaning WARNING This symbol alerts you to a dangerous situation.
-Failure to avoid the dangerous Causes (/consequen ces) situation can result in a fatal or severe injury.
-If necessary, conseque (if applicable) ences of non-compliance ► Corrective action A CAUTION This symbol alerts you to a dangerous situation.
-Failure to avoid this situation Causes (/consequen ces) can result in minor or more serious injuries.
-If necessary, conseque (if applicable) ences of non-compliance ► Corrective action NOTICE This symbol alerts you to situations which may result in damage to property.
-Cause/situation If necessary, conseque (if applicable) ences of non-compliance ► Action/note
+Structure of Information Meaning WARNING This symbol alerts you to a dangerous situation.
+Failure to avoid the dangerous Causes (/consequences) situation can result in a fatal or severe injury.
+Consequences of noncompliance (if applicable) ► Corrective action This symbol alerts you to a dangerous situation.
+Failure to avoid this situation Causes (/consequences) can result in minor or more serious injuries.
+Consequences of noncompliance (if applicable) ► Corrective action NOTICE This symbol alerts you to situations which may result in damage to property.
+Cause/situation Consequences of noncompliance (if applicable) ► Action/note